Chord (geometry)

-A chord of a circle is a straight line segment whose endpoints both lie on a circular arc.
+A chord (from the Latin chorda, meaning "catgut or string") of a circle is a straight line segment whose endpoints both lie on a circular arc.
 If a chord were to be extended infinitely on both directions into a line, the object is a secant line.
+The perpendicular line passing through the chord's midpoint is called sagitta (Latin for "arrow").

-More generally, a chord is a line segment joining two points on any curve, for instance, an ellipse.
+More generally, a chord is a line segment joining two points on any curve, for instance, on an ellipse.
 A chord that passes through a circle's center point is the circle's diameter.

-The word chord is from the Latin chorda meaning bowstring.

 In circles

 Among properties of chords of a circle are the following: